How Green Was My Valley (film): Plot

-The film begins with a monolog by an older Huw Morgan (voiced by Irving Pichel): "I am packing my belongings in the shawl my mother used to wear when she went to the market.
-And I'm going from my valley.
-And this time, I shall never return."
-The valley and its villages are now blackened by the dust of the coal mines that surround the area.

-A young Huw (Roddy McDowall), the youngest child of Gwilym Morgan (Donald Crisp), walks home with his father to meet his mother, Beth (Sara Allgood).
-His older brothers, Ianto (John Loder), Ivor (Patric Knowles), Davy (Richard Fraser), Gwilym Jr. (Evan S. Evans), and Owen (James Monks) all work in the coal mines with their father, while sister Angharad (Maureen O'Hara) keeps house with their mother.
+The Morgans are a mining family in the South Wales Valleys during the late Victorian era.
+Huw, the youngest son of Gwilym Morgan, walks home with his father to meet his mother, Beth.
+His older brothers, Ianto, Ivor, Davy, Gwilym Jr., and Owen, all work in the coal mines with their father, while sister Angharad keeps house with their mother.
 Huw's childhood is idyllic; the town, not yet overrun with mining spoil, is beautiful, the household is warm and loving, and the miners sing as they walk home (in this case "Cwm Rhondda").
-The wages are collected, the men wash then eat together.
-Afterwards the spending money is given out.
-Huw is smitten on meeting Bronwyn (Anna Lee), a girl engaged to be married to his eldest brother, Ivor (Patric Knowles).
-At the boisterous wedding party Angharad meets the new preacher, Mr. Gruffydd (Walter Pidgeon), and there is an obvious mutual attraction.
+Huw is smitten with Bronwen, a girl engaged to be married to his eldest brother, Ivor.
+At the boisterous wedding party Angharad meets the new preacher, Mr. Gruffydd, and there is an obvious mutual attraction.

 Trouble begins when the mine owner decreases wages, and the miners strike in protest.
-Gwilym's attempt to mediate by not endorsing a strike estranges him from the other miners as well as his older sons, who quit the house.
+Gwilym's attempt to mediate by not endorsing a strike estranges him from the other miners as well as his older sons, who leave home.
 Beth interrupts a late night meeting of the strikers, threatening to kill anyone who harms her husband.
 She and Huw head across the fields in a snowstorm in the dark to return home.
-Later on their way home the strikers hear Huw calling for help.
+On their way home the strikers hear Huw calling for help.
 They rescue Beth and Huw from the river.
 Beth has temporarily lost the use of her legs and the doctor fears that Huw, who has also lost the use of his legs, will never walk again.
 He eventually recovers with the help of Mr. Gruffydd, which further endears the latter to Angharad.

 The strike is eventually settled, and Gwilym and his sons reconcile, yet many miners have lost their jobs.
 The exceptionally beautiful Angharad is courted by the mine owner's son, Iestyn Evans (Marten Lamont), though she loves Mr. Gruffydd.
-Mr. Gruffydd loves her too, to the malicious delight of the gossipy townswomen, but cannot bear to subject her to the hard, spartan life of an impoverished churchman.
+Mr. Gruffydd loves her too, to the malicious delight of the gossipy townswomen, but cannot bear to subject her to the hard, spartan life of an impoverished minister of religion.
 Angharad submits to a loveless marriage to Evans, and they relocate out of the country.